JIC Hydraulic Fittings : A Complete Guide

 JIC 37 Degree Flare Fittings

-A JIC fitting body without the sleeve and nut is often used as a hose adapter for hydraulic rubber hoses, connecting directly to the female swivel end of a hose assembly.
-The nut and body are standard components that work with both metric and inch-sized tubes, whereas the sleeve is the only component that varies based on the tubeโ€™s outer diameter.
-This adaptability makes JIC hydraulic fittings a great option for industries needing dependable, versatile, and leak-proof connections.
+JIC fittings body without the sleeve and nut is often used as a hose adapter for hydraulic rubber hoses.
+It direct connect to the hose assembly female swivel end.
+The JIC fittings nut and body are standard components, and they could work with both metric and BST hoses, the JIC fittings sleeve is a component that size based on the hose’s outer diameter.
+If you need dependable, versatile, and leak-proof hydraulic fittings, JIC hydraulic fittings are a good choice for you.

 Advantages of Using JIC Hydraulic Fittings